vodolaz095/liteide_env/README.md

 # liteide_env
-Environment settings for Goland [LiteIDE](https://github.com/visualfc/liteide) development environment.
+Environment settings for Golang [LiteIDE](https://github.com/visualfc/liteide) development environment.
 At least it works for me...